wmichalak/product_category_classifier/readme.md

 #### 8. Improving using a convolutional base: VGG16 ####

 If I were to continue, my next step would be to use a pre-trained convolutional base, for example VGG16, which was trained on ImageNet.
 I would then hold the base constant and train the last layer.
+The VGG16 layer convolutional layer is as follows:

 ```markdown
 Layer (type)                 Output Shape              Param #